-2.5 Research challenge: Understanding interactions between ADR, social needs and socio-technical systems
+2.5 | Research challenge: Understanding interactions between ADR, social needs and socio-technical systems

 Through its Innovation Missions in cancer prevention, sustainable cities, soil health, ocean protection, and climate adaptation, the EU has already articulated policy goals where effective use of robots, data and AI could help deliver public value.
 Achieving these aspirations for robotics and AI - and the wider goals for the use of ADR to deliver benefits for society - requires deployment at scale.
-This scale introduces new challenges https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe/eu-missions-horizon-europe\en for ADR technologies and for their integration into large-scale socio-technical systems.
+This scale introduces new challenges for ADR technologies and for their integration into large-scale socio-technical systems.
 In this context a key challenge is to move from the perspective of a single user accessing a single AI system to complex socio-technical systems where a large number of users and AI systems interact with each other in dynamically evolving patterns.
 This can lead to unforeseen emergent effects, which can only be understood through a combination of AI model complexity science methods, and social science considerations.
-Another related concern is balancing the usefulness of the system to individual with consequences that the system functionality can have on a collective level.
+Another related concern is balancing the usefulness of the system to individual with consequences that the system functionality can have on a collective level ties/funding-programmes-and-open-calls/horizon-europe/eu-missions-hori-